 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 I find that egg cartons and pudding snack containers do not provide enough space for proper root formation of indoor seedlings.
 I make my own containers with no more than pages from an old phone book and masking tape.

-When I am starting to grow plants indoors, I drill a couple of holes in an empty yogurt or juicy juice container (I cut the tops off) and use them as the pots.
+When I am starting to grow plants indoors, I drill a couple of holes in an empty yogurt or juicy juice container and use them as the pots.